Friesian horse: Registration of breeding

 Koninklijke Vereniging 'Het Friesch Paarden-Stamboek' (KFPS), which means "Royal Association, The Friesian Horse Studbook", is the original Friesian studbook founded in 1879 in the Netherlands and is the world-recognized official studbook for the Friesian horse breed.
 KFPS has licensed about 30 organizations around the world as authorized representatives to uphold its breeding program standards, record registrations and arrange horse evaluations.
 Most KFPS-registered horses are in the Netherlands, Germany and North America.

 KFPS studbook breeding is strictly controlled, and breeding a KFPS-registered and approved stallion to any non-KFPS mares or to any other breed of horse is strongly discouraged.
 Other registries exist for Friesians and Friesian crossbreeds, but KFPS does not permit dual registration.

-For a stallion to be approved as breeding stock it must pass a rigorous approval process.
+For a stallion to be approved as breeding stock, he must pass a rigorous approval process.
 Horses are judged at an inspection, or keuring, by Dutch judges, who decide whether the horse is worthy of breeding.

-There are multiple registries within KFPS.
+Multiple registries are within KFPS.
 The two main registries are the studbook for approved stallions, and the foalbook for horses from the mating of an approved stallion and a mare in the foalbook.
-There are two auxiliary registries:
+The two auxiliary registries are: